Xiaomi's India smartphone ban exposes wider patent risk

 "It was far more than we expected.
 The community has really, really embraced us," he said.

-And then came Wednesday's court order to stop selling, after a patent infringement case was filed by telecom equipment maker Ericsson (ERICb.ST).
+And then came Wednesday's court order to stop selling, after a patent infringement case was filed by telecom equipment maker Ericsson.
 The ban will last until at least Feb.
 5, when the Delhi court hears the case again.

 But that is unlikely to be the end of the young company's battle over intellectual property (IP) rights.